HI, FRB, what's your z: The first FRB host galaxy redshift from radio observations: Results

-An unresolved radio continuum source with a flux density of 0.97~mJy is associated with the FRB and \HI\ emission at $\sim5\sigma$ significance.
+An unresolved radio continuum source with a flux density of 0.97~mJy (from 1304--1420 MHz) is associated with the FRB and \HI\ emission at $\sim5\sigma$ significance.
+Assuming this radio continuum is entirely due to star formation, we use the method described in \cite{Grundy2023} (equations 9 and 10), which applied the methodology of \cite{Molnar2021} to galaxies detected in radio continuum at 1.3675~GHz to estimate the total global star formation rate (SFR).
+For the FRB host we find the SFR to be 1.69$\substack{+0.49 \\ -0.50}$~M$_{\odot}$\,yr$^{-1}$.
+We note that we are using a radio flux density measured between 1304--1420~MHz rather than at 1400~MHz as in \cite{Molnar2021}, but \cite{Grundy2023} found that their unresolved 1.3675~GHz radio continuum fluxes were consistent with 1.4~GHz measurements within the scatter.
 The WISE colours of $(W1-W2) = 0.286 \pm 0.075$ and $(W2-W3) = 4.107 \pm 0.092$ suggest that the host of FRB\,20230718A is unlikely to harbor a highly efficient accreting AGN as it fits among the normal star-forming spiral region of the Wide-field Infrared Survey Explorer (WISE) colour-colour diagram \cite[see fig. 10 of][]{Wright2010}.
 The red $(W2-W3)$ colour is in part attributed to Galactic extinction.